fffonion/lua-resty-openssl/README.md

 ## resty.openssl.bn

 Module to expose BIGNUM structure.
-This module is not exposed through `resty.openssl`.

 ### bn.new